LifeDraw - Mobile App

 With the structure and user flows designed, it was time to turn to the look and feel of the app itself.
 I began by designing the app’s logo and wordmark.
 I knew I wanted to incorporate a representation of the figure somehow in the logo, and after a couple hours of sketching and ideation, I landed on what would become the final concept and logo.

-At this point, I've completed my research, defined the user problems, and developed a logo and branding to support my design goals.
+Now, I had completed my research, defined the user problems, and developed a logo and branding to support my design goals.
 Now I needed to translate these ideas into wireframes and understand how the elements will work together and see if I need to re-imagine a concept or feature.

 Initial Wireframe Sketches